rosnikv/rosnikv.github.io/_news/announcement_7.md

 inline: true
 ---

-Accepted my application to participate [HCOMP](https://www.humancomputation.com/2021/index.html) Graduate Consortium 2021 as a graduate audience.
+Application to participate [HCOMP](https://www.humancomputation.com/2021/index.html) Graduate Consortium 2021 as a graduate audience was accepted.